replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Prefer using centralized state from contexts over local component state when data is shared
 - Files and workspace data come from Centrifugo real-time updates - don't maintain duplicate state
+- Explorer follows new files automatically - selects most recently added file

+# React Patterns

+- Never update state of a component during render of another component
+- Move state updates that depend on prop/state changes into useEffect